airbnb/javascript/README.md

       }
     }

-    // good - this i used
+    // good - this is used
     class Foo {
       bar() {
         console.log(this.bar);